Skip to content

 Summary

-You’ve now successfully installed Moodle on Windows using WSL, from turning on features to getting it ready.
-This guide covered enabling WSL, installing Ubuntu, Apache, MariaDB, PHP, and finally setting up Moodle.
+You have now successfully completed the install Moodle WSL Windows process.
+This guide covered enabling WSL, installing Ubuntu, Apache, MariaDB, PHP, and finally setting up Moodle, getting it ready for use on your machine.

 1. Enabled WSL 2 on Windows